jmone15/MovieRama/README.md

       ```
       npm start
       ```
+ - **Importing data into the database**

+   In the directory `movierama-api/src/main/resources/` you can find the `data.sql` file which includes a collection of data that can be imported in the backend for testing purposes.
+   In order to trigger the data import to to the `application.yml` and change the following property to `always`:

+    ```
+    spring:
+       sql:
+        init:
+          mode: always #initially set to never run
+    ```
+   You can also set the property to `always` before starting the backend for the first time.
+It will proceed to import the data after the creation of the entities (Which is automatically executed on startup).

+   **Note**: After running the application with the import script enabled please proceed to set the property again to `never` to avoid having issues after re-running the `movierama-api`.

 ### movierama-api

 `Spring Boot` Web Java backend application that exposes a Rest API to create, retrieve and delete movies.
 If a user has `ADMIN` role he/she can also retrieve information of other users or delete them.
 The application secured endpoints